marquee/proto/README.md

     $ proto -g <project_name>
     $ proto -g <project_name> --public

-This will upload the five files in the specified project folder to an anonymous Gist.
+This will upload the five main files in the specified project folder to an anonymous Gist.
 By default, the Gist is private.
 Adding the `--public` flag will make it a public Gist.
 But, anonymous Gists aren't terribly useful besides one-off sharing, so *Authenticated* Gists are recommended.
+For authenticated Gists, `proto -g` can be used again to update the Gist.

+Note: this will not add any additional files in the project to the Gist, since the Gist API does not support adding binary files.
+However, you may add those manually with `git` once the Gist has been created.
+Subsequent `proto -g` will include those files after they are added to the repo.

 #### Authenticated